Happiness: Positive

 There is a wealth of cross-sectional studies on happiness and physical health that shows consistent positive relationships.
 Follow-up studies appear to show that happiness does not predict longevity in sick populations, but that it does predict longevity among healthy populations.

+Other positive effects of happiness and being in a good mood, that have been studied and confirmed, are that happier people tend to be more helpful, attentive, and generous to others, as well as to themselves.
+Happy people also have been shown to act more cooperatively and less aggressively, and be more likely to help others in need.
+They were also found to be more sociable and communicative.

+More positive effects that happiness seems to evoke are creative problem solving, persisting through challenges, more intrinsic motivation for work related or responsible tasks, and being more effective at using efficient decision-making strategies.

+While some believe that success breeds happiness, Lyubomirsky, King and Diener found that happiness precedes success in income, relationships, marriages, work performance, and health.

 Low mood is correlated with many negative life outcomes such as suicide, poor health, substance abuse, and low life expectancy.
 By extension, happiness protects from those negative outcomes.

 Negative

 June Gruber argued that happiness may trigger a person to be more sensitive, more gullible, less successful, and more likely to undertake high risk behaviours.
 She also conducted studies suggesting that seeking happiness can have negative effects, such as failure to meet over-high expectations.
 Iris Mauss has shown that the more people strive for happiness, the more likely they will set up too high of standards and feel disappointed.
 One study shows that women who value happiness more tend to react less positively to happy emotions.
 A 2012 study found that psychological well-being was higher for people who experienced both positive and negative emotions.